osiloke/chartviz/README.rst

 ChartViz was built using the jQuery UI Plugin Framework.
-This method of developing plugins allows users to call member functions and change default settings by using the following syntax.
+This method of developing plugins allows users to call member functions and change default settings by using the following syntax:

 $("#example").chartviz